isomerpages/nlb-reference/_launch-running-the-business/Launch and Stay on Course/How to recruit more diverse talent.md

 ---
 title: How to recruit more diverse talent
 permalink: /launch/running-business/launch-stay-on-course/recruit-diverse-talent/
-description: "Organisations are in competition for top talent.
+description: Organisations are in competition for top talent.
 Talented people are drawn to diverse workplaces imbued with a culture of respect that also values different perspectives.
-Workplace diversity comprising different genders, races, and nationalities is key to improving a company’s innovation potential.  "
+Workplace diversity comprising different genders, races, and nationalities is key to improving a company’s innovation potential.
 third_nav_title: Launch & Stay on Course
+variant: markdown
 ---
 # How to Recruit More Diverse Talent

 Organisations are in competition for top talent.
 Talented people are drawn to diverse workplaces imbued with a culture of respect that also values different perspectives.
 Workplace diversity comprising different genders, races, and nationalities is key to improving a company’s innovation potential.